FreedomWorks: Legislation supported

 FreedomWorks supported the Electricity Security and Affordability Act (H.R.
 3826; 113th Congress), which was into the House on January 9, 2014.
 The bill would repeal a pending rule published by the Environmental Protection Agency (EPA) on January 8, 2014.
 The proposed rule would establish uniform national limits on greenhouse gas (GHG) emissions from new electricity-generating facilities that use coal or natural gas.
 The rule also sets new standards of performance for those power plants, including the requirement to install carbon capture and sequestration technology.
 In a blog post, then FreedomWorks president Matt Kibbe said that the bill would go a "long way in curbing the Environmental Protection Agency's (EPA) radical war on affordable and reliable energy from fossil fuels".
 Kibbe argued that the EPA's proposed rule was "an obvious backdoor attempt to effectively outlaw coal" because the standards were set "well below the emissions levels achieved by even the most advanced coal facilities".

-FreedomWorks supports the Smarter Sentencing Act of 2015, REDEEM Act, and Email Privacy Act.
-FreedomWorks opposes net neutrality regulation.
+FreedomWorks supported the Smarter Sentencing Act of 2015, REDEEM Act, and Email Privacy Act.
+FreedomWorks opposed net neutrality regulation.

 Funding

-According to John Broder of The New York Times, FreedomWorks has been supported by the oil industry.
-According to the liberal advocacy group Common Cause, FreedomWorks has also received funding from Verizon and SBC (now AT&T).
-Other FreedomWorks donors have included Richard J. Stephenson, Philip Morris and foundations controlled by the Scaife family, according to tax filings and other records.
-FreedomWorks also receives funding through the sale of insurance policies through which policyholders automatically become members of FreedomWorks.
+According to John Broder of The New York Times, FreedomWorks received funding from the oil industry.
+According to the liberal advocacy group Common Cause, FreedomWorks received funding from Verizon and SBC (now AT&T).
+Other FreedomWorks donors included Richard J. Stephenson, Philip Morris and foundations controlled by the Scaife family, according to tax filings and other records.
+FreedomWorks also received funding through the sale of insurance policies through which policyholders automatically become members of FreedomWorks.
 In 2012, FreedomWorks had revenue of $15 million, with nearly 60% coming from four donors.
 In 2012, $12 million in donations from William S. Rose (via two of his companies) were scrutinized by some members of the media.
 Watchdog groups asked for investigations of the donations, alleging that the companies were created merely to hide the identity of contributors.